rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 We'll assume we're working from a recently-created Rails 6 app with the default Webpacker installation.
 The examples may also work with other versions Rails that support Webpacker 4.

+When the Webpacker install is run, i.e. `bin/rails webpacker:install`, it adds the file `app/javascript/packs/application.js`.
+Webpack calls this file an "entry point" and Webpacker calls it a "pack".
+We'll use the terms interchangeably.
+Either way, this file will be the top of the dependency tree for all assets bundled by Webpack.

-Your entry point for your JavaScript is in `app/javascript/packs/application.js`.
-The default install contains like the following:
+The file initially looks something like the following:
 ```javascript
 // app/javascript/packs/application.js
 require("@rails/ujs").start()
 require("channels")
 ```
-_Note: the `require` statements in the generated javascript can be converted into `import` statements, see below, where I've also removed the 'channels' import._
+_Note: the `require` statements in the generated javascript can be converted into `import` statements._

-It should also insert the appropriate javascript and stylesheet "pack" tags in your application layout:
+Installation should also insert the appropriate javascript and stylesheet "pack" tags in your application layout:
 ```erb
 <%= stylesheet_pack_tag 'application', media: 'all' %>
 <%= javascript_pack_tag 'application' %>